 The development and widespread adoption of building codes is beneficial in that it has created a uniform regulatory environment in which design professionals and contractors are held to a set of standards adopted by and applicable to the jurisdiction in which they work.
 More importantly, building codes provide you, your family and your community protection in the event of a natural disaster.

 Building regulation in the United States began in the late 1800s when major cities began to adopt and enforce building codes in response to large fires in densely populated urban areas.
 The primary intent of early building codes was to reduce fire risk, but over time, their scope has broadened.
 Today, building codes are sets of regulations that address structural integrity, fire resistance, safe exits, lighting, ventilation and construction materials.
 They specify the minimum requirements to safeguard the health, safety and general welfare of building occupants.

-To learn more about building codes, check out ICC's Introduction to Building Codes.
+To learn more about building codes, check out the Code Council's Introduction to Building Codes.

-The International Code Council (ICC) family of codes covers all aspects of construction.
-Documents summarizing the hazard-resistant provisions of the International Codes are available at FEMA’s Building Code Resources Page.
+The International Codes (I-Codes), developed by the International Code Council, are a family of fifteen coordinated, modern building safety codes used in all 50 U.S. states and in many other countries that protect against disasters like fires, weather-related events and structural collapse.
+Documents summarizing the hazard-resistant provisions of the International Codes are available at FEMA’s Building Code Resources page.
 This page also includes other guidance documents on codes and standards.

 Click below for information and resources about disasters.